-- 5.6.
-The DAE should observe the applicant making their normal pre-flight inspection and should take the opportunity to remind the applicant of display specifics in the following areas: - a) Fuel and oil adequate for the planned flight with contingency reserve - b) Aircraft structural integrity and freedom of flying surfaces and engine controls - c) Thorough check for loose objects in the cockpit and elsewhere in the aircraft - d) Parachute, if carried, and emergency equipment inspection - e) Altimeter setting - f) Planned use of transponder - g) Emergency door or canopy releases inspected for correct operation, security and marking - h) Safety precautions and checks on ejection seats and explosive canopy release or MDC, if fitted
+- 5.9.
+The DAE should, during the briefing session, take the opportunity to remind the applicant of display specific pre-flight inspections such as: - a) Fuel and oil adequate for the planned flight with contingency reserve - Aircraft structural integrity and freedom of flying surfaces and engine controls - A thorough check for loose objects in the cockpit and elsewhere in the aircraft - d) Parachute, if carried, and emergency equipment inspection - e) Altimeter setting

-26 An Exemption to display at a reduced minimum lateral separation distance between display aircraft and crowd line being an example.
+32 An Exemption to display at a reduced minimum lateral separation distance between display aircraft and crowd line being an example.